Spoonley Wood Roman Villa

 Most of these artefacts are kept at Sudeley Castle, though a marble statue of Bacchus, found in a grave at Spoonley, is now in the British Museum in London.
 The base of a Roman column is in the Gloucester Museum and three pottery lamps are on display at the Cheltenham Museum.

-Unfortunately, this investigation exposed the Roman remains to the effects of frost.
-Visitors began to explore the site, causing further damage.
+Unfortunately, this investigation exposed the Roman remains to the effects of frost and visitors began to explore the site, causing further damage.
 Mrs Dent decided to rebuild several of the villa walls up to 1.8m high (roughly 4 feet).
 She also had two of the better mosaics reconstructed and protected from the weather under wooden sheds.

 Also unfortunately, no other steps were taken to protect the site, and by the 1970s the sheds had collapsed and trees and shrubs had overrun the site.